WHAT'S NEW IN VERSION 2 OF CACHE ME IF YOU CAN!

 MARTY – I normally sandbag and wait for everyone else to get coins.
 Hopefully they will accomplish the goal of the coin making it worth more points… and THEN I take it from them.

 Strength: Ability to take coins and gain points rapidly Weakness: Weakness: Needs Equipment, poison ivy, susceptible to hazards, loss of turn, -5 point Coin and The Safe.

 DAN – Too many times I have seen players forget about their ability and play the game as if they didn’t have it.
 The Borrower should go where other players go and not wander off on their own.
-The powerful ability to take Equipment from other players is counteracted by the Magnet and the fact that the Borrower can only move 1 or 2 spaces before Borrowing.
+The powerful ability to take Equipment from other players is counteracted by the Magnet.
 If a player has Poison Ivy, I will avoid them unless they have something really good or it is near the end of the game.

 MARTY – Play near other characters.
 Lay in wait and hope they are lulled into a false sense of security.
 I try to get Equipment, go out into the field and not borrow right away, so that the other players might forget that I can.
 Unless, they have the Multi-Tool.
 I want to take that ability away from them and take it for myself.